Chukwuemeka Odumegwu Ojukwu: Early life and education

 Ojukwu was born as the second son of business tycoon Louis Odumegwu Ojukwu.
 (Note: His given name Odumegwu wasn't inline with the Christian naming guideline, so he was baptized to Louis Philippe.
 He kept answering the name until he was knighted by the British Crown before he changed back to his name through Emeka's suggestion; he was still known as Louis Ojukwu.)
 Louis was the son of a clan chief from Nnewi, Anambra State.
 Louis married at the age of twenty five to a young wife and after a short union, they separated.
 Before then, the wife lived at Zungeru, a village in Northern Nigeria.
 After the birth of Ojukwu in November 1933, Louis visited from Lagos and reclaimed Chukwuemeka, his given name.

 World War II broke out when Ojukwu was seven.
 His father sent him to St. Patrick's School and CMS Grammar School both in Lagos.
 In 1944 at the age of 10, Ojukwu started studying at King's College, Lagos.
-In 1945 when Ojukwu has stayed for two years in Kings, his father, who want him to be educated in England, made consultations from his English friend.
-Epsom College in Surrey was recommended and by 1946 Loius sent Ojukwu there for an advanced education.
+In 1945 when Ojukwu had stayed for two years in Kings College, his father, who wanted him to be educated in England, made consultations from his English friend.
+Epsom College in Surrey was recommended and by 1946 Louis sent Ojukwu there for an advanced education.
 Ojukwu stayed at Epsom for six years.
 During that time, he excelled in academics as well as in sports and athletics.
 He played rugby for the college winning the spring javelin throwing and discus.
 At 18 he entered Lincoln College, Oxford and studied briefly in 1952.
-Loius wanted his son to be a lawyer as it was the most common in Nigeria but Ojukwu wants to read modern history.
+Louis wanted his son to be a lawyer as it was the most common course in Nigeria to have been studying at the time but Ojukwu wanted to read modern history.
 Between 1952 and 1955 he studied law and later switched to history.
 He also joined the West African Students' Union in Oxford.
 During his final years, he joined Oxford Rugby Union as wing three quarter in Lincoln College's team.
 Ojukwu graduated with a B.A in arts in 1955 and travelled back to Lagos.
 He would later return to Oxford to obtain his M.A.